If

 be glad I’m not like Gina" (her best friend).
 "She

 got a C and she speaks Spanish fluently.”
-“She
+“She never

-the tests.” “ I just forget to do my journals
+“ I just forget to do my journals and that brings my grade

 "I see you got an A in World Studies.
 That's great.
-I
+I appreciate

-(OK, the reasoning, empathetic psychologist brain kicked
+reasoning, empathetic psychologist brain kicked in here).

 My

 daughter's reply, "Well, not really.
-It’s an
+It’s an easy

-of the grade.”
 But, hey, I got the A."

 Grades.